 My questions led me back to school, and I recently graduated with an Ed.D. in curriculum and instruction from Liberty University where I learned that I enjoy conducting and presenting research with high school students.
 I have studied medieval literature, music theory, poetry, phenomenology, and educational theory.
 I love to make “things” out of “stuff” – like paper out of lint, or lip balm out of honey and beeswax, or scarves out of yarn, or sentences out of words, or order out of chaos.

-When I am not grading papers or hanging out with my family, I love to read classic and “gentle” fiction, watch Norwegian and Polish TV shows, and travel.
-My family owns a restaurant, What’s Cookin’ Downtown, where I often wait tables, frequently update the website, sometimes write a blog, occasionally make coffee cake, and every now and again try to operate our dastardly POS computer system.
+When I am not grading papers or hanging out with my family, I love to read classic and “gentle” fiction, take really long walks, watch Norwegian and British TV crime dramas, and travel.
+My family owns a restaurant, What’s Cookin’ Downtown, where I wait tables once in a while, frequently update the website, sometimes write a blog, occasionally make coffee cake, and every now and again try to operate our dastardly POS computer system.
 Sometimes I have to call Customer Service and ask questions.
 Lots of questions.

-Here at Aiken Scholars Academy, together we will develop and nurture good questions, in both English II Honors and Seminar.
+Here at Aiken Scholars Academy, together we will develop and nurture good questions, in both AP Research and English 3/AP Language and Composition.
 I look forward to being inspired by a spirit of curiosity and, perhaps unlike Alice, we will strive to “speak good English” even when we are overcome with amazement!